 Funds in the Asia Pacific Equity category must invest at least 90% of their equity holdings in securities domiciled in 2 or more countries in the Asia/Pacific region.
-This category excludes any funds that meet the requirements of the Asia Pacific ex-Japan, Greater China, or Japanese Equity categories.
+This category excludes any funds that meet the requirements of the Asia Pacific ex-Japan, or Greater China Equity categories.